-✓ Improves system operability and reliability ✓ Contributes to improved public health
+☑ Improves system operability and reliability ☑ Contributes to improved public health

 To ensure sufficient distribution storage for MWRA's Southern High Service Area.
-Presently, the area relies on the existing open reservoir for non-potable emergency storage, creating the potential for supply disruption and a boil water order if repairs are needed on a major transmission line for Quincy and other communities in the Southern High Service Area.
-Covered distribution storage will equalize pressure at the extremities of the Southern High pressure zone and provide potable emergency storage in case of unexpected interruptions of supply.
+Prior to this project, the area relied on the old open reservoir for non-potable emergency storage, creating the potential for supply disruption and a boil water order if repairs were needed on a major transmission line for Quincy and other communities in the Southern High Service Area.
+Covered distribution storage equalizes pressure at the extremities of the Southern High pressure zone and provides potable emergency storage in case of unexpected interruptions of supply.
 New covered storage facilities at the Blue Hills Reservation has a capacity of 20 million gallons.

 Blue Hills Reservoir was constructed in the 1950's and was removed from active service in 1981 due to contamination from birds and animals.
-The reservoir is currently used as non-potable emergency supply.
+The reservoir was used as non-potable emergency supply.
 MWRA's long-term plan is to provide 320 million gallons of enclosed storage at various locations throughout the waterworks system.
 This quantity represents approximately one day of maximum demand.
-A covered storage facility in the Southern High Service Area will equalize water pressure during periods of peak demand and work in conjunction with surface mains and the Chestnut Hill emergency pump station to supply water to the Southern High service area in the event that the Dorchester Tunnel requires repairs.
-Two 10 million-gallon buried drinking water storage tanks are proposed to be constructed in the east end of the existing Blue Hills Reservoir.
+The new covered storage facility in the Southern High Service Area equalizes water pressure during periods of peak demand and works in conjunction with surface mains and the Chestnut Hill emergency pump station to supply water to the Southern High service area in the event that the Dorchester Tunnel requires repairs.
+Two 10 million-gallon buried drinking water storage tanks have been constructed in the east end of the existing Blue Hills Reservoir.
 In addition, this facility will supply water to Quincy and Milton if the northern portion of Section 22 is shut down because of a break or for repairs.
 A citizens' working group was formed to participate in the EIR/Conceptual Design process.

 The Blue Hills Working Group was formed in 1997 to review alternatives and met periodically for 3-1/2 years to provide input to the MWRA.
-MWRA has worked closely with various interested parties to include features that will mitigate environmental impacts and improve the look of the finished site.
+MWRA has worked closely with various interested parties to include features that have mitigated environmental impacts and improved the look of the finished site.
+The new covered tank was put into service in August 2009.